KidoniSoftware/kidoni/content/building-cloud-software.md

 draft: false
 ---

-## Building cloud software?
-Don't forget about this

 When developers set out to architect a piece of software --- whether a brand new green-field project or rearchitecting an existing product --- the typical considerations are things like